asyncedd/dots.nvim/README.md

 you wait.
 (Not that long btw) Then once it finished, you're done! (actually) Just run a `nvim` in your terminal :D

+# After

+Go to tabninehub or something and, turn code completion to CLOUD.
+Not Hybird nor local.
+Otherwise, you'll have severe performance issues! (on my machine)

 ## ⚡ Performance

 TODO Redo it once ~~I get it to be more faster (troll)~~ Unlazy